 Bags/handbags: Get a bag big enough to accommodate your laptop, books, etc.

-Clothes: In the university, you need smart clothes for presentations, casual wear, joggers, underwear, socks, nightgowns, swimwear, and gym clothes if you’re into sports.
+Clothes: In the university, you need smart clothes for lectures and presentations, casual wear, joggers, underwear, socks, nightgowns, swimwear, and gym clothes if you’re into sports.

 Beds: Most halls have beds, if not, find out and get one suitable for your room.
 Don’t forget pillows, blankets, mattress toppers, etc.